allebone/help.omni.af.mil/docs/PEX/Setup.md

 Overview

-The Status tab shows connection status for al External Interface functions, after they have been configured in their respective tabs.
+The Status tab shows connection status for all External Interface functions, after they have been configured in their respective tabs.

 Verify and monitor connections
 ![binders](PEX/img/../../img/Setup/Connections.jpg){: style="height:100%;width:100%"}